Strawberry Bubblegum: Live performances

 Timberlake performed "Strawberry Bubblegum" for the first time on Late Night with Jimmy Fallon on March 15, 2013.
 Wearing varsity baseball-style jackets, Timberlake and his backup singers "shook and finger-snapped" through the song, according to Rachel Brodsky of MTV Buzzworthy.
 "Building upon the performance's sports theme", additional backup dancers later joined them onstage in full baseball uniforms.
 Brodsky suggested that the choice of wearing baseball hats and striped pants could "have something to do with baseball players and their penchant for chewing [bubble]gum".

 Credits and personnel

-Credits adapted from the liner notes of The 20/20 Experience.
+Credits are adapted from the liner notes of The 20/20 Experience.